-\item\textit{Edit-based Distance Functions}: The idea behind these functions is commonly used to compare strings (Levenshtein distance) and consists on counting the minimum number of character insertions, deletion or substitutions to transform one string into another.
-The Edit Distance for Real Sequences (EDR) \citep{chen05} considers a threshold value that defines if two real values match or not.
+The idea behind these distance functions is commonly used to compare strings (Levenshtein distance) and consists of counting the minimum number of character insertions, deletions or substitutions to transform one string into another.
+The Edit Distance for Real Sequences (EDR) \cite{chen05} considers a threshold value that defines if two real values match or not.
 The difference is measured by the minimum number of operations to transform one series into another.
-EDR permits gaps between the two matched subsequences, but it assigns penalties according to the lengths of the gaps.
-The Longest Common Subsequence (LCSS) distance \citep{vlachos02} uses an approach similar to the EDR.
-This measure permits time warping, as DTW, but also allows gaps in comparison.
-Different from EDR, the LCSS does not assign penalties in the gaps.
+EDR permits gaps between the two matched subsequences, but assigns penalties according to the lengths of the gaps.
+The Longest Common Subsequence (LCSS) distance \cite{vlachos02} uses an approach similar to the EDR.
+This measure permits time warping, as DTW, but also allows for gaps in comparison.
+Different from EDR, the LCSS does not assign penalties to the gaps.